SDS-AAU/SDS-2021/content/m1/00_assignments/assignment1.md

 1. 	**Preprocessing**

     a.
-Trips: transform dates into timestamps (note: in Python, you will have to 'coerce' errors for faulty dates)
+Trips: transform dates into timestamps (note: in Python, you will have to `coerce` errors for faulty dates)

     b.
 Calculate trip duration in days (you can use loops, list comprehensions or map-lambda-functions (python) to create a column that holds the numerical value of the day.
-You can also use the "datetime" package.)
+You can also use the `datetime` package.)

     c.
 Filter extreme (fake?) observations for durations as well as dates - start and end (trips that last 234565 days / are in the 17th or 23rd century)  The minimum duration of a trip is 1 day!
 Hint: use percentiles/quantiles to set boundaries for extreme values - between 1 and 97, calculate and store the boundaries before subsetting.
-Rhint: Use percent_rank(as.numeric(variable)) to create percentiles
+Rhint: Use `percent_rank(as.numeric(variable))` to create percentiles

     d.
 Join the countrylist data to the trips data-frame using the countrycode as a key e.
-[Only for python users  ] Set DateTime index as the start date of a trip
+[Only for python users  ] Set `DateTime index` as the start date of a trip

 2. 	**People**